-My dear husband (who, if you’re wondering, never did take that job but instead waited patiently for the right one in the right place,) makes coffee that would make you call your mama.
+My dear husband (who, if you’re wondering, never did take that job but instead waited patiently for the right one in the right place,) makes coffee that would make you call your Mother.
 (I can’t say that other Southern phrase about slapping mothers, my Mother happens to be a faithful reader and I know better.)
 He made this lovely Brown Sugar Simple Syrup and creates beautiful lattes with it.
 Swoon.

 This simple syrup is called that for a reason, it’s as easy as pie!
 Add it to your latte, Iced Coffee, or morning cup right out of the pot.
-I use about a 1/2 an ounce because I like just a hint of sweet, but you do you!
+I use about a 1/2 an ounce because I like just a hint of sweet, but you do you.

 Brown Sugar Simple Syrup